-• Listening Circles Campus Safety Services is dedicated to serving the Temple community and welcomes the opportunity to meet with students, administrators, faculty, and staff to discuss safety concerns and collaboratively identify ways to enhance services.
+- Listening Circles Campus Safety Services is dedicated to serving the Temple community and welcomes the opportunity to meet with students, administrators, faculty, and staff to discuss safety concerns and collaboratively identify ways to enhance services.
+During the 2020 academic year, several meetings occurred via zoom sessions. - Resource Fairs Representatives from Campus Safety Services join various organizations and university departments to disseminate our promotional safety materials and available resources for general awareness and respond to specific inquires or concerns.